zaphar/ucg/README.md

     fmt           Format ucg files automatically.
-    help          Prints this message or the help of the given subcommand(s) importers     list the available importers for includes test          Check a list of ucg files for errors and run test assertions.
+    help          Prints this message or the help of the given subcommand(s) importers     list the available importers for includes repl          Start the ucg repl for interactive evaluation. test          Check a list of ucg files for errors and run test assertions.
 ```